Cylvre-Language/Cylvre/CONTRIBUTING.md

   - You have written tests for it and all tests have passed.
   - The additions/deletions you have made don't introduce new errors or warnings.
   - The code you have written is properly commented, explaining what a code snippet does where ever necessary.

 **If no one answers a newly opened issue or pull request for more than 3 days, feel free to follow up.**

-**Also, please follow the [CODE OF CONDUCT](https://github.com/Cylvre-Language/Cylvre/blob/main/CODE_OF_CONDUCT.md) while part of this community, let's make this place a joy for contributors!**
+> **Please follow the [CODE OF CONDUCT](https://github.com/Cylvre-Language/Cylvre/blob/main/CODE_OF_CONDUCT.md) while part of this community, let's make this place a joy for contributors!**

 ## Conclusions
 Once again, Thank You for contributing.